MitchBradley/Grbl_Esp32-wiki/Using-the-SD-Card.md

 char fileTypes[FILE_TYPE_COUNT][8] = {".NC", ".TXT", ".GCODE"};

-There are a few naming restrictions because of how grbl strips out characters.
-I'll need to post those rules or figure out a way around that.
-For now: Use only alphanumeric names with no spaces.
+*Note:* There are a few naming restrictions because of how grbl strips out characters used for real time commands.
+It strips out the following characters...

+- ' ' (space) it removes spaces to make the buffer more efficient and easier to parse.
+- '?' used to get real time status
+- '!' used for feed hold
+- '~' used for cycle start

 **$F=/FOO.NC**